SupremeCommanderMaps/SurvivalVersus/README.md

 * Fixed paragon event to not be re-triggered when gifting a paragon
 * The nukes/T3/T4 arty option now also affects T4 *mobile* arty
+* Fixed Paragon Wars game mode: the central base with the activator now actually spawns

 ## New in version 5.14